 It should be a clear win-win situation for both the visitor and your sales and marketing teams.
 They provide the sales and marketing data and then your sales team can create outreach that makes sense.

-For us: data-driven personalization has the power to halve acquisition costs, boost revenue, and increase marketing spend efficiency, as well as boost brand loyalty — all the favorite things of most B2B companies.
+Data-driven personalization has the power to halve acquisition costs, boost revenue, and increase marketing spend efficiency, as well as boost brand loyalty, all the favorite things of most B2B companies.

-For the customer: it helps us deliver a hand-picked experience that reinforces their sense of self and centrality on this planet, so they don't mind the website analytics tools gathering their info for marketing efforts.
+For customers, it helps us deliver a hand-picked experience that reinforces their sense of self and centrality on this planet, so they don't mind the website analytics tools gathering their info for marketing efforts.

-So let's banish the hurdles to getting customers to volunteer their personal data, and start doing some of the things that will encourage them, so we can deliver those unparalleled digital experiences they dream of.
+So let's banish the hurdles to getting customers to volunteer their personal data and use digital marketing tools that help us deliver the unparalleled digital experiences they dream of.

 You must ensure your customers understand why you are asking for their data and how you plan to use it.
-So explain your terms of data usage and their related rights in plain, uncomplicated language so they can better understand how website visitor tracking data works.
+This is necessary in order to be compliant with global standards for data collection like GDPR So explain your terms of website data usage and their related rights in plain, uncomplicated language so they can better understand how website visitor tracking data and collection works.

 With great data comes great responsibility.
 Marketing in today's world is a game of balancing data with trust and the way you leverage your user behavior data makes all the difference.

 You need to reassure your customers that their data is safe with you and that you recognize its value.
 Not just that you won't share it with third parties, but that you are worthy of trust as a brand.
-Being GDPR compliant and letting your customers know how seriously you implement it is just one of the ways to instill trust and show users that you'll use the data in a good way.
+Starting with a secure DXP for digital marketing and data collection is a good way to establish a trustworthy foundation that significantly decreases vulnerabilities.

 If you're using website visitor tracking software, make sure that people know about these visitor tracking tools as soon as they open your homepage.
 It will not hurt the user experience, and they will know exactly what they can expect to happen with their data and how you will use it for marketing and sales.